 - As described in Section 3.1, the Travis AFB General Plan (BGP) (Travis AFB, 2002b) has been replaced with a Travis AFB Installation Development Plan (IDP) (Travis AFB, 2016).
 Additionally, the AFCEC ISS is working on a Land Use Control Implementation Plan (LUCIP) that will describe the responsibilities of base personnel in LUC management and will include the LUCs associated with the groundwater remedies that were selected in the Travis AFB Groundwater ROD (CH2M HILL, 2014).
 The inspection team used revised draft LUC checklists from the LUCIP to support the inspection, evaluate their usefulness, and look for ways to improve them. - Building 18 is the only building on Travis AFB that cannot be used as an office because of the potential vapor intrusion risk associated with the SS016 solvent plume.
 The building is locked and not occupied.
-The internal controls that are described in the groundwater ROD prevent the use of the building as an office until contaminant concentration drop to a point when the VI risk is acceptable, and the two LUC signs that have been attached to the two (2) main Building 18 entry doors identify the presence of LUCs. - Two (2) former POCO sites were added to the list of sites to be inspected annually.
+The internal controls that are described in the groundwater ROD prevent the use of the building as an office until contaminant concentrations drop to a point when the VI risk is acceptable, and the two LUC signs that have been attached to the two (2) main Building 18 entry doors identify the presence of LUCs.
+The inspection team learned in 2018 that Building 18 lies within the footprint of the planned construction of a new KC-46 three-bay hangar and will be torn down to support this military construction project.
+So, the internal controls assigned to this building will be maintained until its demolition is complete. - Two (2) former POCO sites were added to the list of sites to be inspected annually.
 Sites ST028 and ST032 were closed under the State Water Resources Control Board Low-Threat Underground Storage Tank Case Closure Policy (State Water Board, 2012).
 However, because there are still residual contaminants at both locations, the Water Board assigned reporting requirements to them to prevent contaminant exposure.
-There is no infrastructure at either site, but the LUC inspection team will visit both sites annually to verify that the local groundwater is not in use.
+There is no infrastructure at either site, but the LUC inspection team will visit both sites annually to verify that the local groundwater is not in use. - At the time of the LUC inspection, remedial actions were taking place at two soil sites (SD043 and SS046).
+The results of these actions will be documented in appropriate reports and will used to determine whether land use restrictions are still needed at these locations.

-26.0 Works Cited
+25.0 Works Cited